 Laura-Anne has extensive advocacy experience.
-Before calling to the Scottish bar she practised as an advocate in South Africa and called to the bar of England and Wales in 2008.
-She has appeared in the UK Supreme Court, Court of Session, the Sheriff Court and a wide range tribunals and inquiries.
+Before calling to the Scottish Bar she practised as an Advocate in South Africa and she called to the Bar of England and Wales in 2008.
+She has appeared in the UK Supreme Court, the Court of Session (Inner and Outer House), the Scottish Land Court, the Sheriff Court and various tribunals and inquiries.

-She was a Standing Junior Counsel to the Scottish Government from 2015 to 2021.
-She is on the Equality and Human Rights Commission’s panel of counsel.
+She has been on the Equality and Human Rights Commission’s panel of counsel since 2015 and was a Standing Junior Counsel to the Scottish Government from 2015 to 2021.

 A highly experienced pleader before the top courts.
 Senior counsel in almost thirty cases to date from across the UK before the UK Supreme Court/ House of Lords, as well before the Court of Justice of the European Union and the European Court of Human Rights.